Equal Pay Registration Certificate (EPRC) - FAQS

 If you have not created an account/login, you must first create an Illinois Public ID Account:

-1. To create an Illinois Public ID Account, click here (will open a new tab).
-Do not close out of this page, after your account is created, you will need to return here to log in to the online portal.
+a) To create an Illinois Public ID Account, click here (will open a new tab).
+Do not close out of this page after your account is created, as you will need to return here to log in to the online portal.

-2. Click "Create a new Account" and complete the registration form.
-Note: The address for your business is the main business address you sue for correspondence whether inside Illinois our out-of-state.
+b) Click "Create a new Account" and complete the registration form.
+Note: The address for your business is the main business address you use for correspondence whether inside Illinois our out-of-state.

 To complete the Application Process (after a login is created):